-Utilization Management gives authorizations (approvals) for care your provider feels is medically necessary for you (if you need the care or service(s) because of health reasons).
+Utilization Management reviews requests for care your provider feels is medically necessary for you which cannot be provided in the DHMC network (if you need the care or service(s) because of health reasons).
+These authorizations when approved are called authorizations.
 Authorizations are required for payment of services and treatment that are either not available at Denver Health or are provided at Denver Health, but have a limit on the benefit.

-Examples of things that require authorization include home health services, durable medical equipment (DME) and care at a non-Denver Health facility.
+Examples of things that require authorization include home health services, durable medical equipment (DME) and care at all non-Denver Health facilities.
 See the section, "Your DHMC Benefits" in this handbook to find out which covered services require DHMC authorization.
 Your provider will work with Utilization Management staff to get an authorization if it is needed.